-Why “fat sats”?
+Why “fat SATS”?

 For thousands of years we searched for the perfect way to store and exchange value.
 We finally found it.